Erdal Kızılçay

 Erdal Kızılçay (born c.
-1950) is a multi-instrumentalist musician of Turkish birth.
+1950) is a Turkish-born multi-instrumentalist.
 He has worked with, among others, David Bowie.
 He plays bass guitar, oud, drums, keyboards, trumpet and violin.
 He lives in Aegerten, Switzerland.

 Work with David Bowie

 Kızılçay started working with David Bowie in the early 1980s, notably playing bass on a demo of Bowie's 1983 single "Let's Dance", although he did not appear on the final recording.
 Kızılçay is a multi-instrumentalist; for example, he played every instrument except guitar on the song "Shades" on Iggy Pop's album Blah Blah Blah (1986), which was co-produced and co-written by Bowie.
 Bowie biographer Chris O'Leary called Kızılçay a "godsend" for Bowie, as he allowed Bowie to "cut full studio demos without the bother of shipping in [lots of musicians]."
 Kızılçay and Bowie co-wrote the song "When the Wind Blows" for the 1986 film of the same name.
 The two then co-wrote two songs for Bowie's 1987 album Never Let Me Down: "Girls"; and "Too Dizzy".
 For the album, Kızılçay played multiple instruments on virtually every song, including bass, drums, keyboards, organ, synthesizer, and violins.
 Kızılçay joined Bowie on the Glass Spider Tour in 1987 in support of Never Let Me Down, a live recording of which was released in 1988 as Glass Spider.
+On the Glass Spider Tour, Kızılçay played keyboards, violin, conga and trumpet, and sang backing vocals.
 In 1988, Kızılçay, Reeves Gabrels, Bowie and Kevin Armstrong collaborated on a project for London's Institute of Contemporary Arts (ICA) in which they four of them re-arranged Bowie's 1979 song "Look Back in Anger".
 Gabrels and Armstrong would join Bowie in 1989 in the band Tin Machine, a project that Kızılçay was not a part of.
 In 1990, Kızılçay joined Bowie during his Sound+Vision Tour.